Ruiyuan-Zhang/Zero-Shot-Assembly/README.md

 The release codes for "IJCAI-2025 Leveraging Pretrained Diffusion Models for Zero-Shot Part Assembly"

-## Release Plans
+## I. Release Plans

-- the core-codes (just a demo), Done
+- The core-codes (just a demo).
+Done √
-- the complete codes (baselines/ours), Before 2025-05-30
+- The complete codes (baselines/ours).
+Before 2025-05-30